rodroadl/algebraic-topology/docs/_source/ch0/two-criteria-for-homotopy-equivalence.rst

     map is homotopic to a constant map of :math:`A` yields :math:`S^1 \vee S^2`.
 The result then follows since :math:`(S^2, A)` is a CW pair, :math:`S^2` being obtained from :math:`A` by attaching a :math:`2`-cell.

+.. container:: no-indent

+    **Example 0.12**.
+In similar fashion we can see that the necklace in :hoverxref:`Example 0.9 <Example 0.9>` is homotopy equivalent to the wedge sum of a circle with :math:`n` :math:`2`-spheres.
+The necklace can be obtained from a circle by attaching :math:`n` :math:`2`-spheres along arcs, so the necklace is homotopy equivalent to the space obtained by attaching :math:`n` :math:`2`-spheres to a circle at points.
+Then we can slide these attaching points around the circle until they all coincide, producing the wedge sum.

 .. |three-graphs| image:: fig/three-graphs.png
     :scale: 5%